brookebryski/travel-frontend/README.md

 *Intro*

 # Installation
-This app is designed to run in conjunction with a custom Rails backend API, travel-backend.
-Please redirect to the backend repository and follow those installation instructions before continuing with the installation of the frontend.
+This app is designed to run in conjunction with a custom Rails backend API,  [travel-backend](https://github.com/brookebryski/travel-backend.git).

 To install the frontend of this application: